tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Specifically, we will remove the call to [MedianTime in the validateBlock function](https://github.com/tendermint/tendermint/blob/4db71da68e82d5cb732b235eeb2fd69d62114b45/state/validation.go#L117).
 The `MedianTime` function can be completely removed.

+Finally, since `CommitSig`s will no longer contain a timestamp, the validator authenticating a commit will no longer include the `CommitSig` timestamp in the hash of fields it builds to check against the cryptographic signature.

 #### Block timestamp validation when a has not received a polka

 The [POLRound](https://github.com/tendermint/tendermint/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/types/proposal.go#L29) in the `Proposal` message indicates which round the block originally received a polka.